m0dd0/PaperClipper/README.md

 # Paper2Note
-This is a little utility that helps to create templated notes from scientific papers.
+This is a little utility that helps to create templated notes from the pdf file of scientific papers using their autoextracted metadata.
+By default the tool also renames the pdf file to the title of the paper.

-It is designed to work with papers in PDF format, and it is based on the great [pdf2bib library](https://github.com/MicheleCotrufo/pdf2bib).
+The tool is based on the great [pdf2bib library](https://github.com/MicheleCotrufo/pdf2bib).

-TODO only windows supported for context menu

 ## Example Use Case
 I use this tool extensively in conjuction with [logseq](https://logseq.com/) to create a knowledge base of scientific papers without any need to use separate reference management software.

-TODO gif here

 ## Contents